 A Complete Guide to Electric Car Maintenance

 That being said, it is simpler to maintain an electric car, as there’s no need to regularly check things like oil and coolant.
-There are also fewer moving parts that can go wrong, which means long term, it’s cheaper to maintain an EV as well.
+Because there are fewer moving parts to go wrong, it’s cheaper to maintain an EV long-term.

-However, that doesn’t mean you can just pretend that electric car maintenance isn’t necessary and that you’ll constantly ‘do it next week’.
-You still need a regular car maintenance regime so your car is running as intended and of course is completely safe.
+However, that doesn’t mean you can just pretend that electric car maintenance isn’t necessary or you can just ‘do it next week’.
+You still need a regular car maintenance regime so your EV runs as intended and remains as efficient as possible.

 What goes into maintaining an electric car?

 While the initial cost of an electric car may be more than the equivalent petrol or diesel car, you’ll likely spend considerably less on maintenance.
-That makes running an EV more affordable than you might think.
+That makes running electric vehicles more affordable than you might think.

 But as previously mentioned, that doesn’t mean an EV looks after itself.
-They do still need to be routinely serviced by both yourself as the driver and a qualified mechanic.
+They do still need to be routinely maintained by yourself as the driver and regularly serviced by a qualified mechanic.

 - Washer fluid